Pugnacious/blog/_posts/chaotica/2021-04-26-Chaotica-Circle-Inversion.md

     spher: 1
 ```

 What this does is crops the image into a circle, then the spherical inverts it inside out, and then the spher creates a copy of the outside on the inside of the circle.
-You can adjust the value of the spherical transform to put a gap between the two parts, or even throw in some moebius or anything else in the chain to vary the effect.
+You can adjust the value of the spherical transform to put a gap between the two parts, or even throw in some mobius or anything else in the chain to vary the effect.

 This is after applying the camera transform.